-Time riped to get benefits of CPEC: Ahsan Iqbal
+Time ripe to get benefit as CPEC making tremendous progress: Ahsan

 development.

-Describing the opportunities in Pakistan, he said, with a
+Describing the opportunities in Pakistan, he said with a

 large middle income population, Pakistan was an attractive choice